LedgerProject/home/teams/SafePKT.md

     - the [Docker Engine](https://www.docker.com/)
  This backend offers capabilities to verify program written in Rust, by emitting LLVM bitcode, consumed by KLEE Symbolic Execution Engine.
- Besides it provides with two separate execution modes:
+ Besides it provides developers and researchers with two separate execution modes:
     - HTTP verification with a REST API
     - CLI (Command-Line Interface) verification
  - a [frontend](https://github.com/LedgerProject/safepkt_frontend) based on [NuxtJS](https://nuxtjs.org/)